CALL US: +44 (0)20 8004 3492

 Visiting the USA with children

-Whether you are from a Visa Waiver Country or need to obtain a visitor visa to travel to the USA, your child will need to make their own separate application, either for an ESTA or a visitor visa.
+Whether you are from a Visa Waiver Country or need to obtain a visitor visa to travel to the USA, your child will need to have permission to travel to the US in their own right, meaning you will need to make a separate application, either for an ESTA or a visitor visa, for each child travelling with you.

 In the case of the VWP/ESTA application, the child must hold their own separate passport.